 |GCSE||Maths, English and Science at Grade 4/C (or above) Please note we do not accept GCSE Short Courses or GCSE Equivalence Tests from other institutions or organisations|

 |Access to HE||Pass Access to HE Diploma with 60 credits: 45 at Level 3 with a minimum of Distinction: 30, Merit: 15, Pass: 0.
 This must include 15 Level 3 credits at Merit in a Science related subject in either Biology, Human Biology, Physics, Chemistry or Psychology|

-It is essential to be able to communicate effectively with women, their families and the multidisciplinary team.
+Health or care experience to demonstrate an insight into the professional values and behaviours associated with health and care environments is required.
+It is essential for student midwives to be able to communicate effectively with women, their families and the multidisciplinary team.

 Additional entry requirements